bsidestlv/bsidestlv.com/content/villages/hello_village/_index.md

 14:00-14:15	 Writing your resume by	Yoav Feuerstein

-14:15-14:30	 Leveraging LinkedIn for your career by	Nataly Trister
+14:15-14:30	 Let your next job find you - LinkedIn self branding by	Nataly Trister

 14:30-14:35	 Break